oavraham1/prop2vec/README.md

 # prop2vec

 prop2vec is a library for learning of word representations based on custom properties.
 This library was used in the paper [The Interplay of Semantics and Morphology in Word Embeddings](https://www.aclweb.org/anthology/E/E17/E17-2067.pdf).

 prop2vec is based on the [fastText](https://github.com/facebookresearch/fastText) library, which learns n-gram vector and represents each word as a combination of its n-grams.
 Instead of n-grams, prop2vec allows using custom properties of words.

-For example, one could represent a word as a combination of lemma, morphological tag and surface form: walking = V*walk* + V*present-participle* + V*walking*
+For example, one could represent a word as a combination of lemma, morphological tag and surface form:
+walking = V*walk* + V*present.participle* + V*walking*

 ### Requirements
 - gcc-4.6.3 or newer (for compiling)